 - Being left alone when accustomed to constant human contact (such as during the pandemic)

-- Suffering a traumatic event, such as time at a shelter or boarding kennel (during a holiday)
+- Suffering a traumatic event, such as time at a shelter or boarding kennels or catteries (during a holiday)

 - Change in the family’s routine or structure, or the loss of a family member or other pet/companion